venoajie/my-ai-assistant/docs/prompting_guide.md

     *   **Good:** `"1.
 Create a new branch named 'feature/user-auth-cache'.
 2. Modify auth.py to add Redis caching to the get_user function.
 3. Commit the change with the message 'feat(auth): add caching to get_user'."`
     *   **Bad:** `"Add caching and make a branch."`

+*   **DO Guide the AI Towards the Right Tools for Critical Tasks.**
+    For complex operations like modifying a file, the AI has multiple tools it could use.
+Sometimes, it may choose a simpler but less safe option.
+You can make its plans more robust by explicitly guiding it to use the best tool for the job.
+    *   **Good (But Potentially Ambiguous):** `"<ACTION>Update the README to remove the legacy section.</ACTION>"`
+    *   **Better (Explicit and Safer):** `"<ACTION>Use the 'refactor_file_content' tool to update the README.
+The instructions are to remove the legacy section.</ACTION>"`
+    *   **Why?** The second prompt removes all ambiguity.
+It prevents the AI from defaulting to a more primitive and risky `read_file` + `write_file` pattern and forces it to use the specialized, safer tool designed for that exact purpose.
+This is a powerful way to increase the reliability of the generated plans.

 ## Don'ts: Common Pitfalls to Avoid

 *   **DON'T Be Vague or Conversational.**